2025 Solar Incentives Guide for Leicester, MA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

-To better understand exactly how much the ITC could save you, contact your local Leicester solar panel installer.
+To better understand exactly how much the ITC could save you, contact your local Leicester solar panel installation expert.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
 This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Leicester solar panel installation expert directly.
+To fully understand how the new Clean Energy Credit will apply to you, speak with your local Leicester solar installation company.

 State & Local Solar Incentives